-5.2.5 European electronic ID initiative (e-Idas Regulation No. 910/2014)
+5.2.7 European electronic ID initiative (e-Idas Regulation No. 910/2014)

-Regulation (EU) N°910/2014 on electronic identification and trust services for electronic transactions in the internal market was adopted on 23 July 2014, and will apply from 1 July 2016.
-Its aim is to enable secure and interoperable entity identification & authentication between businesses, citizens and public authorities.
-Some practical online use cases would include as submitting tax declarations, enrolling in a foreign university, remotely opening a bank account, setting up a business in another Member State, authenticating internet payments, submitting a bid for an online call for tender, etc. The Regulation seeks to do this by:
+Regulation (EU) N°910/2014 on electronic identification and trust services for electronic transactions in the internal market ("e-IDAS")30 was adopted on 23 July 2014, and will apply from 1 July 2016.
+Its aim is to enable secure and interoperable entity identification and authentication between businesses, citizens and public authorities by: